Corporate Structure and Ownership

 Currently, the USL has 33 teams, divided into two sides (called conferences) ‘East’ and ‘West’.
 Teams play 34-games from in a fixture that runs from March through October.
 Like MLS, the USL also ends the season with playoffs.
 The USL Championship is a fully professional league and all players are paid.

 Affiliation with MLS: Some of the teams are affiliated with MLS clubs, as the current rules permit MLS clubs to field reserve teams in USL or affiliate with USL clubs.
-In fact most MLS clubs have either an affiliation or field reserve teams.
-This agreement is subject to change in the future.
+In fact, most MLS clubs have either an affiliation or field reserve teams.
+This agreement is subject to revision in the future.

 Note: Many of the early USL clubs signed a five-year franchise agreement with the league.
 That five-year term, depending on the club, may expire at the end of 2018 or 2019.
 The USL has recognized this potential difficulty and in 2016, took measures to incentivize owners to remain in the league.
-An increased expansion fees was one, while another is a smaller fee of $10,000 to renew membership for another term.
-This time, the new term is for 10 years.
+An increase in the expansion fee was one, while another is a smaller $10,000 fee required to renew membership for another term.
+The present term is for 10 years.

 During the 2017 and 2018 seasons, US Soccer had no third division.
 That gap is now filled with the arrival of USL One.
+Officially launched on 14 December 2018.
 USL applied for Third Division status for its League One in August 2018; the USSF granted a provisional third division status on December 14, 2018.